NorthropGrumman/jellyfish/docs/books/modeling-with-the-system-descriptor/testing-the-threat-evaluation-system.md

     When the TrackEngagementStatus object is received by the service Then the service should respond with a TrackPriority object And the trackId should be <id>
-    And the sourceId should be "service:com.ngc.seaside.archipelago.threat.EngagementTrackPriorityService"
+    And the sourceId should be "service-com.ngc.seaside.archipelago.threat.EngagementTrackPriorityService"
     And the priority should be <priority>

     Examples: